mind-inria/hidimstat/docs/src/concepts.rst

 1. Marginal methods: these methods provide importance to all the features that are related to the output, even if it is caused by spurius correlation.
 They are related with testing if :math:`X^j\perp\!\!\!\!\perp Y`.
-Example of such methods is LOCI.
+An example of such methods is Leave One Covariate In (LOCI).

 2. Conditional methods: these methods assign importance only to features that provide exclusive information beyond what is already captured by the others,